vincedotcode/healthapp/README.md

 # ApexBooking Health - Doctor Appointment Booking App

-Welcome to ApexBooking Health!
+Welcome to  Health!
 This is a Doctor Appointment Booking App designed to streamline the process of scheduling appointments with healthcare professionals.
-With MongoDB for flexible data handling, React and Ant Design for dynamic UI components, and Node.js with Express for a scalable server, ApexBooking Health offers a robust solution for both users and administrators.
+With MongoDB for flexible data handling, React and Ant Design for dynamic UI components, and Node.js with Express for a scalable server,  Health offers a robust solution for both users and administrators.

 ## Features